 - a.
-Assess fire suppression access and make improvements - b.
-Research the Department of Natural Resources' State Forest wildfire/urban interface rules or plan - c.
-Public education and awareness activities such as programs and brochures regarding fuel management, proper vegetation, fire breaks - d.
-Continue enforcement of state fire codes regarding setback requirements - e.
-Public education utilizing the Michigan Department of Natural Resources flyers and the Federal Emergency Management Administration information at parks and campgrounds - f.
-Real estate and insurance agents to distribute information a.
-Public education and awareness activities through radio and television
+Public education and awareness activities such as programs and brochures regarding fuel management, proper vegetation, fire breaks; and the Michigan Department of Natural Resources flyers and the Federal Emergency Management Administration information at parks and campgrounds - b.
+Assess fire suppression access and make improvements